Colonial American military history: Pontiac's War

 In 1760, British commander Lord Amherst abruptly ended the distribution of gifts of ironware, weapons, and ammunition to the Indians, a French practice that the Indians had become dependent upon.
 Chief Pontiac (1720–1769) was a chief of the Ottawa tribe who assumed leadership in the Detroit area; other chiefs in the loose confederation of tribes directed attacks on all British forts in the Great Lakes area in the spring of 1763.
 Eight outposts were overrun, and British supply lines were cut across Lake Erie; Indian sieges failed at Fort Detroit and Fort Pitt.
 At this point, news arrived of the complete French capitulation and withdrawal from North America, and the Indian initiative quickly collapsed.
 Few American military units were involved, as British regulars handled the action.
-The British Crown issued a proclamation in October 1763 forbidding American settlers to enter Indian territory west of the Appalachian Mountains, hoping to minimize future conflict and laying plans for an Indian satellite state in the Great Lakes region.
+The British Crown issued a proclamation in October 1763 forbidding English settlers to enter Indian territory west of the Appalachian Mountains, hoping to minimize future conflict and laying plans for an Indian satellite state in the Great Lakes region.

 By ejecting the French from North America, the British victory made it impossible for the Iroquois and other native groups to play off rival European powers against one another.
 The Indians who had been allied with France realized their weak position when Amherst cancelled the gift-giving.
-They reacted quickly to Britain's abrupt changes in the terms of trade and suspension of diplomatic gift giving, launching an offensive aimed at driving British troops from their forts and sending raiding parties that caused panic as American refugees fled east.
+They reacted quickly to Britain's abrupt changes in the terms of trade and suspension of diplomatic gift giving, launching an offensive aimed at driving British troops from their forts and sending raiding parties that caused panic as English refugees fled east.
 The Indian coalition forced the British authorities to rescind the offending policies and renew giving gifts.
 By 1764, the various tribes came to terms with Britain, and Indian leaders realized that their ability to organize and wage war was not as powerful as it had once been.
 Without a competing European power to arm and supply them, they simply could not keep fighting once they ran out of gunpowder and supplies.

-The Proclamation of 1763 angered American settlers eager to move west; they largely ignored it, and saw the British government as an ally of the Indians and an obstacle to their goals.
+The Proclamation of 1763 settlers English settlers eager to move west; they largely ignored it, and saw the British government as an ally of the Indians and an obstacle to their goals.
 As Dixon (2007) argues, "Frustrated by their government's inability to contend with the Indians, back country settlers concluded that the best way to insure security was to rely on their own devices".
 Such actions eventually pushed them into direct conflict with the British government and ultimately proved one of the main forces leading to backcountry support for the American Revolution.